Q. What fabrics are you able to digitally print?

 Q. How long does an order take to print?

 A. This will depend on the size however the processing time range is 4-8 business days from receipt of payment & confirmation of artwork for most orders excluding shipping.

 Shipping depending on your location will vary between 3-7 days shipped with DHL.

-Q. How is Palm Printing Co a sustainable fabric printer?
+Q. How is Palm Printing Co a sustainable & ethical fabric printer?

 Our technology uses transfer sublimation printing for polyester and a direct digital printing for all organic & natural fabrics such as cotton, linen, rayon and viscose.

 Our water consumption is less than 2% of what is normally required compared to using screen printing or batik printing.
 Since we use such a small amount of water to begin with we don't create any waste water.